‘American Guns’ Star Richard Wyatt Convicted Of 10 Felonies

 The Post explains that Wyatt entered an agreement with the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in 2009.
 The Post did not elaborate on the reasons for the agreement but did note that it entailed Wyatt relinquishing his federal firearms license.

 As ABC reports, Wyatt was previously arrested in 2015 on charges of “theft from an at risk adult.”
-The victim had consigned a “a rare and antique gun collection” with Wyatt at Gunsmoke Guns in 2013, but Wyatt failed to ever pay for or return the firearms after the victim made several attempts to recover them.
+The victim had consigned “a rare and antique gun collection” with Wyatt at Gunsmoke Guns in 2013, but Wyatt failed to ever pay for or return the firearms after the victim made several attempts to recover them.

 Several of the stolen antique firearms were found at Gunsmoke Guns when police and ATF agents conducted a search of the business in March of 2015 as part of the federal investigation into the fraud and tax evasion charges.
 ATF seized 583 guns and large quantities of ammunition from Gunsmoke Guns during the search.